Initiated by Dr. Xin Wei, University of Michigan

 3. Applications of Machine Learning and Development of AI-Ready Datasets

-To increase the understanding of land surface hazards, including proposals that:
+To increase understanding of land surface hazards.

 • Build FAIR-compliant, AI-ready datasets to enable model training, validation, and cross-hazard benchmarking